Anit5577/papers/journal.md

 Lada & Lada (2003) claim that 70-90% of all stars are born in a clustered environment.

 #Methods
-There are method to my madness.
+There is method to my madness and I am making all of this up as I go along.